gravity182/homeserver/Installation.md

 ---

-## Do not run containers as root
+## Rootless & read-only containers

-This chart follows best security practices by not running the container's main process as root whenever possible.
+This chart follows best security practices by running the container's main process as a non-root user and as a read-only root filesystem.

+This behaviour is controlled by `services.<service>.securityContext.strict`.

+I DO NOT recommend changing these values.
-This limits priviliges of the process even in case of breaking out of a container.
+It's always better to run rootless as it vastly limits the priviliges of the process and attack surface even in case of breaking out of a container.
+Some images are simply not compatible though, that's why for some services this setting is disabled.

-The user who runs the main process is the user you specified in `host.uid`/`host.gid`.
+The UID/GID of the user which runs the main process are set to values you specified in `host.uid`/`host.gid`.
 This is why your host user must be unpriviliged.

+---

+## Choosing a perfect Docker image

+Here I wanna briefly describe the principles I follow when chossing Docker images for this chart.

+The images should be:
+1. Simple: they just do what they should do - run the application.
+No complex startup scripts, no init system
+2. One process per container
+3. Self-contained: everything is built in to the image.
+No installing things at startup
+4. Compatible with running as a non-root user and as a read-only filesystem

+This is why I try to avoid the linuxserver.io/hotio images as much as possible.
+They are simply the opposite of everything I strive for:
+- The base image is very large
+- Custom init system and complex startup scripts, backed by the notorious [s6-overlay](https://github.com/just-containers/s6-overlay)
+- Custom mechanism for switching to a less privileged user.
+This approach has one major drawback: the app is still running as a root during a small window at startup.
+The native Docker/Kubernetes mechanism is more secure since it forces the app to run as a non-root from the very beginning
+- Incompatible with read-only filesystem.
+Even though they claim otherwise, I couldn't make it work with Kubernetes

+An example of perfect images would be [onedr0p](https://github.com/onedr0p/containers)'s ones - they are simple and rootless by design.

 ---